-5 Nonprofits That Make Clean Water A Global Reality
+5 Nonprofit Organizations That Make Clean Water a Global Reality

-For that very reason, many nonprofits have committed to bringing clean water solutions to global communities.
-With World Water Day right around the corner, it would only be appropriate to highlight a few organizations that have taken up the worthy cause as their own.
+Water revolutionizes the health and future of entire societies, and for that very reason, many nonprofits have committed to bringing clean water solutions to global communities.
+To celebrate World Water Day, we highlight a few organizations that have taken up the worthy cause as their own.
 Here are five nonprofits that are moving the needle on the issue, and whose campaigns are shedding light on the need for clean water around the world.

 Mission: Generosity.org is an organization committed to ending the clean water crisis in developing countries.